watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/README.md

 # Agent Assist

-This directory contains all the agent assist sample solutions that have been developed for Watson Assistant.
+This directory contains all the agent assist sample solutions that have been developed for IBM watsonx Assistant.